 The cabinet requires an electrical supply to maintain an operating temperature during cold spells This is estimated to cost no more than £5 or £6 per year.

 Other on-going costs would be the replacement of the defibrillator pads every 2 years or when used (£35-40) and replacement of the battery every 4 to 5 years (£176)

 When determining a location for a cPAD please remember that 2 persons are needed to act as 'Guardians'.
-One would normally be the host of the equipment and their role is to carry out very basic weekly checks of the defibrillator and cabinet and to email confirmation to NEAS that the equipment is operationally functional and available.
-He/she will also be notified by NEAS in the event that the equipment has been deployed.
+One would normally be the host of the equipment and their role is to carry out very basic weekly checks of the defibrillator and cabinet and to confirm online through 'The Circuit'* that the equipment is operationally functional and available.
+He/she will also be notified by 'The Circuit' in the event that the equipment has been deployed.

 The relevant Rotary Club(s) will commence fund-raising and/or seek grant funding within their own communities.
 The cPAD(s) will be a public resource and community co-operation, support and ownership of their equipment should be promoted.

 Although a person does not need to be trained to operate a defibrillator, sessions can be arranged to offer familiarisation in their use.